-Table 15 shows the estimates of the parameters $\kappa_3$ and $\lambda_3$ in these regressions.
+Table 15 shows the estimates of the parameters κ_3 and λ_3 in these regressions.
 In the results without work type controls, we find that in the United States, Canada, and Spain single mothers of school-age children experienced larger declines in employment and hours compared to mothers living with a partner.
 In the United States and Canada, the same is true for single mothers of younger children.
 In contrast, in Germany, the Netherlands, and the United Kingdom there are no significant differences in the impact of the crisis on single versus other mothers.

 The results controlling for work type indicate that a lot of the large impact on single mothers in the United States, Canada, and Spain is due to the fact that single mothers are likely to have jobs in industries and occupations that experienced larger employment declines in the crisis.
 In all three countries, the gap between single mothers and mothers living with a partner is substantially reduced once differential trends across job types are controlled for.
 In the United States, in fact, all differences become statistically insignificant.
-In Canada and Spain, a larger impact on single mothers remains.
-In these two countries, the additional impact on single mothers remains quantitatively large even after controlling for work type.
-In Canada, for example, hours for single mothers decline by an additional 5.1 percentage points for mothers of school-age children, and 14.4 percentage points for mothers of school-age children, and 14.4 percentage points for mothers of school-age children, and the impact on the employment of single mothers with school-age kids is larger after controlling for work type.
+In Canada, the additional impact on single mothers remains quantitatively large even after controlling for work type.
+For example, hours for single mothers decline by an additional 5.1 percentage points for mothers of school-age children, and by 14.4 percentage points for mothers of younger children.
+In Spain, we observe a similarly strong decline in hours for single mothers of school-age children by an additional 9.2 percentage points when taking work type into account.
+In the Netherlands the impact on the employment of single mothers with school-age kids is larger after controlling for work type.

 The results provide support for the view that single mothers faced particularly large challenges during the crisis, but also show that local conditions matter.
 The extent of school closures and the availability of emergency childcare varied widely across the countries considered.
 So does mothers' baseline labor supply.
-In Germany and the Netherlands, for example, relatively few mothers work full time, which may give them additional flexibility to deal with childcare needs compared to otherwise similar mothers in the United States or Canada who were working full time at the beginning of the crisis.
-We also note that for the Netherlands and Germany we have only few observa-
+In Germany and the Netherlands, for example, relatively few mothers work full time, which may give them additional flexibility to deal with childcare needs compared to otherwise similar mothers in the United States or Canada who where working full time at the beginning of the